oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

 ### Prerequisites

 - The following lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+You may use your own cloud account, a cloud account obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 - This lab assumes you have completed all previous Labs.